 Batteries are the new oil for electric cars

-We know that most of the refueling stations have enough facilities to provide oil and gas.
+We know that most refueling stations have enough facilities to provide oil and gas.
 “The charging grids and stations need to be upgraded as batteries are the new oil, and that is the reason why they are working with BP,” he said.
 BP owns 18,200 fueling stations and understands that 10 years from now, these stations will be obsolete if not equipped with facilities to charge electric cars.

 Several companies around the world, such as Enevate, Tesla, and Sila Nanotechnologies, are working on silicon electrodes to develop new fast-charging batteries.
 Other companies are experimenting with different compounds, such as Echion Technologies, a spinoff of the University of Cambridge Engineering Department.